-With the thousands of doctors and hospitals in the BCBSTX network, chances are you'll find one vou like.
+With the thousands of doctors and hospitals in the BCBSTX network, chances are you'll find one you like.
 Locating an in-network doctor couldn't be easier.
 Here's how:

-- · Visit TRS-Care Standard at www.bcbstx.com/trscarestandard - · Select Doctors and Hospitals to use Provider Finder.
+- Visit TRS-Care Standard20 - Select Doctors and Hospitals to use Provider Finder.